-|COS Instrument Handbook Cycle 23|
+|COS Instrument Handbook for Cycle 25|

-As the result of our analysis of the target acquisition (TA) performance of COS during SMOV and during Cycles 17 through 21, we have adjusted many COS TA parameters and have refined our recommendations and guidelines for routine COS TAs.
+As the result of our analysis of the target acquisition (TA) performance of COS during SMOV and during Cycles 17 through 24, we have adjusted many COS TA parameters and have refined our recommendations and guidelines for routine COS TAs.
 We present these recommendations and guidelines in the previous sections and summarize the most significant instructions below.
 Table 8.3 provides our recommended values for optional parameters for each COS TA type.

-• A single ACQ/SEARCH is not sufficient to center a COS point-source target in the aperture.
+• A single ACQ/SEARCH is not sufficient to CENTER a COS point-source target in the aperture.
 Always follow the first ACQ/SEARCH with an ACQ/IMAGE, ACQ/PEAKXD+ACQ/PEAKD, or a second 2 × 2 ACQ/SEARCH which uses FLUX-WT weighting.

 • ACQ/SEARCH exposures are not required for targets with coordinate accuracies of ±0.4 arcsec or better in the ICRS/GSC2 frame.
 Spending extra time to validate target coordinates is the best way to save TA time.
 On-line catalogs often have coordinate errors that exceed 0.4 arcsec.
 It is the user’s responsibility to verify that target coordinates are correct.

 • If at all possible, use STRIPE=MEDIUM (stripe B) for NUV spectroscopic ACQ/PEAKXDs.
 (This is the default.)
 Primarily, this is because the WCA-to-PSA offsets in the flight software are optimized for stripe B in most modes.
 Choosing a different stripe will result in systematic offsets of the initial spectrum of order of a few pixels, which generally are still within typical target coordinate uncertainties.